haskell-webdriver/haskell-webdriver/examples/readme-example-beginner.md

 # Installation and Environment Setup

-This example assumes you already have hs-webdriver installed and already have a Selenium server running on your local machine.
+This example assumes you already have haskell-webdriver installed and already have a Selenium server running on your local machine.
 If you haven't done these steps, refer to the [README](/README.md) for detailed installation/setup instructions.

 What this example does not assume is any prior Haskell knowledge on your part.
 It is intended for anyone with basic